 Yup, these Jamaican Jerk Chicken tacos are perfectly grilled spicy and smoky tender pieces of chicken, wrapped up in a warm tortilla and drizzled with a creamy sauce that I’m head over heels for.
 And so will you when you make these Jerk Chicken Tacos.

 No, Jerk is not a person but a style of cooking that originated in Jamaica.
 Meat gets dry rubbed with a seasoning and slow smoked to a tender, fall apart work of art.

 Now since you and I don’t have a smoker sitting in the kitchen (and if you do, I’d like to meet you), we are gonna whip these bad boys in the skillet a lot faster.
-Watch how they are made in this video:

 The skillet version makes this flavor experience fast and perfect for busy weeknights when you need to get a good meal on the table QUICKLY.
 It also gives us the opportunity to toss in some pineapple to amp up that WOW factor.